 In addition, they believe this sense of reverence can inspire people to be more loving, more likely to volunteer, and adopt a more loving attitude towards others.

 Surfing requires a fairly high degree of concentration or focus.
 You are forced to maintain focus as you glide through the waves.

-Therefore you tend to gravitate away from other negative thoughts, even if for only a limited period of time.
+Therefore, you tend to gravitate away from other negative thoughts, even if only for a limited period of time.
 The fact that it is done outdoors and is a fun activity makes it easier to keep the mind focused.

 Surfing is a good form of exercise that promotes physical fitness.
 In one hour, an average person can burn around 240 calories per hour.
 It is also a low-impact form of exercise suitable for people of all ages.